Vamsi-tupakula/Vamsi-tupakula/README.md

 ---

-- 🌱 Currently Hacking on **Data Science and Machine Learning && DSA with Java**
+- 🌱 Currently Hacking on **Full stack web devlopment && DSA with Java**

 - 📝 I regularly write articles on [https://dev.to/vamsitupakula_](https://dev.to/vamsitupakula_)